Where should I live in Berlin? In this post we break down the city quarter by quarter (just scroll down).

 SO36: The area around Oranienstraße, Kotti, is still the beating heart of Kreuzberg, and its mix of anti-establishment folk, great bars, and a large immigrant Turkish presence.
 Some find Kotti a little aggressive and urban.
 Others thrive off a feeling that was for a long time like the Lower East Side of yesteryear.
 But things are changing here too: prices are going up and the back courtyards of the main street, Oranienstraße, are filling with boutiques and high-end next generation coffee bars.
 On Oranienplatz, there’s even a new five-star hotel, although this has been attacked by left-wing activists.

 Towards Görlitzer Park, and the Spree, there’s a larger tourist presence and budgeoning hostel and bar scene in the Wrangelkiez, where it melts with Friedrichshain across the river.
 Görlitzer Park is known as a ‘problem area’ with petty drug crime and confrontations with the police, in particular around the U-Bahn station.
-When the police are at ‘Görli’, then much of the drug trade moves to ‘Kotti’ (or Kottbusser Tor).
-That said, you need only walk a few blocks away from those U-Bahn stations for things to change dramatically.
+But increased police presence, both at ‘Görli’ and at ‘Kotti’ where a new police station has opened, has moved a lot of drug traffic elsewhere.

 The pocket around the Markthalle 9, the Eisenbahnkiez, is one of the nicest parts of East Kreuzberg, with good restaurants and a booming foodie scene in the fabulous (popular with hipsters) market.
 There has been a recent influx of elegant cocktail bars here.
 But the Markthalle 9, with its expensive foodie events, has also become a hot topic for those concerned with gentrification.